stfc/PSyclone/tutorial/practicals/LFRic/building_code/3_time_evolution/README.md

 * [`time_evolution_alg_mod.x90`](time_evolution_alg_mod.x90), an example
-  of an LFRic-like algorithm that calls kernels to initialise and propagate the perturbation field and runs one model timestep (the `invoke` calls and the simple field checks via the `log_minmax` field class procedure need to be completed).
+  of an LFRic-like algorithm that calls kernels to initialise and propagate the perturbation field and runs one model time step (the `invoke` calls and the simple field checks via the `log_minmax` field class procedure need to be completed).